scholarslab/GenericXmlImporter/README.md

 6. `test_mixed_update.xml`

-    A full example of all features of [Csv Import Full] via Xml, and file to update the previous one.
+    A full example of all features of [CSV Import+] via Xml, and file to update the previous one.

     To try them, use format "Mixed" for the first and "Update" for the second,